pilarenko/elevator/README.md

 3. Tweaking the elevator alghoritm: currently, it only recognizes a few scenarios and although they may cover 80% of the use case, it's very likely that you can still crash it
 4. Random elevator configuration at the page opening

+You may see the live version of the website here: https://priceless-shannon-14664c.netlify.com/.

+Enjoy!